 When you win a nice pot, consider making a small tip.
 This keeps the dealer’s motivation high and shows respect for the somewhat repetitive job they are performing for you to have a good time.
 Of course, if you are a serious player, long-term win-rate is important to you.
 In this case, think about the long-term impact of tipping too generously.
 Tipping too much on a very regular basis can make the game unbeatable for you, even with a significant edge.
 Tip little and often to show your respect while keeping your win-rate alive.

-This is the behaviour of the selfish, anti-social poker player.
+These are the behaviours of the selfish, anti-social poker player.
 Many players like this are culpable of anti-social behaviour in real life, but for some of us the high luck environment and competitive nature of the game can bring out an obnoxious streak that would not normally exist.
 If poker turns you into an inconsiderate jerk, try to become aware of this and take steps to remind yourself that this is not how you normally conduct yourself.

 You are outraged at that pesky diamond on the river, but that does not mean that your cards should be tossed high into the air so that they might land face up while the pot is still going on.
 You lost your whole stack and it feels bad, but the guy to your left probably does not want to witness your fist pounding the felt like an animal.
 The dealer probably does not want to have to call for a new deck of cards because you have mangled the jack of hearts as you angrily take one last look at your cards before folding.
 The dealer does not want to go raking through the pot to retrieve the bet you were too sloppy to place in front of you.

 Just be considerate.
 Poker and the effect it can have on the ego is not an excuse to drop your normal standards of social conduct.